Eidos Therapeutics

 Venture Round in 2018

-QED Therapeutics, a biotechnology company based in San Francisco, specializes in developing precision medicines for disorders associated with Fibroblast growth factors and their receptors (FGFR).
-Founded in 2017, the company operates as a subsidiary of BridgeBio Pharma.
-Its primary focus is on infigratinib, a leading FGFR kinase inhibitor that has demonstrated significant clinical efficacy in patients with chemotherapy-refractory cholangiocarcinoma featuring FGFR2 fusions.
-Additionally, QED Therapeutics is exploring the use of infigratinib in preclinical studies for the treatment of achondroplasia and aims to expand its development efforts to include various FGFR-driven tumor types and rare diseases.
+QED Therapeutics, Inc. is a biotechnology company based in San Francisco, California, founded in 2017 as a subsidiary of BridgeBio Pharma.
+The company specializes in developing precision medicines targeting diseases associated with Fibroblast growth factors and their receptors (FGFR).
+QED's lead candidate, infigratinib, is a best-in-class FGFR kinase inhibitor that has demonstrated significant clinical efficacy in patients with chemotherapy-refractory cholangiocarcinoma harboring FGFR2 fusions.
+In addition to cholangiocarcinoma, QED is exploring the potential of infigratinib in preclinical studies for treating achondroplasia and aims to expand its development into other FGFR-driven tumor types and rare disorders.

 PellePharm